vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

     <td rowspan="1">
       <b>Exploitation Form</b> </td>
     <td rowspan="1">
-      <p>Technology and Knowledge transfer from the research project to the Application Performance Management (APM) group in CA Technologies will put the research outcome into a product team and possibly become an integral part of the APM product for general sale worldwise.
+      <p>Technology and Knowledge transfer from the research project to the Application Performance Management (APM) group in Beawre  will put the research outcome into a product team and possibly become an integral part of the APM product for general sale worldwise.
 It is not anticipated that this will be licenced to third parties  </p>
     </td>
       </tr>
     <tr>
     <td rowspan="1">
       <b>IPR Background </b> </td>
     <td rowspan="1">
-      <p>Root Cause analysis has been one of the main research threads with CA Technologies Strategic research and part of other research projects.
+      <p>Root Cause analysis has been one of the main research threads with Beawre research and part of other research projects.
 The team has considerable expertise in AI extensions to RCA prior to engaging in the ENACT project </p>
     </td>
       </tr>
    <tr>